rink72/kaggle-price-prediction/README.md

 - ATR - Predict the upcoming ATR
 - Volume - Predict the upcoming volume
 - Trade entries - manually create a dataset where entering trades would be profitable and see if the model can learn from that.
 Guess this would be a classification model? -1 -> sell, 0 no action, 1 -> buy?
+- Situations where the price moves more than a specifed amount in the next n candles but never goes in the reverse direction more than a certain amount in the opposite direction.
+  - ie. The price moves up 3 ATR in the next 3 candles but never goes more than 1 ATR in the reverse direction in that time.
+This could help with entries and knowing that you won't get stopped out even though you've picked the right direction
 ### Some indicator ideas

 - The basic/obvious ones that you can find when you google indicators on the internet.
 They are all available in [pandas_ta](https://github.com/twopirllc/pandas-ta)